GoCarrot/teak-unity/docs/index.rst

 .. tip:: You can always ask us for help, don't be shy.

-.. important:: Please note that Teak SDK 4.0.0 supports a maximum ``targetSdkVersion`` of 30; Teak SDK 4.1.0 and greater supports ``targetSdkVersion`` of 31.
+.. important:: Please note that Teak SDK 4.0.0 and below support a maximum Android ``targetSdkVersion`` of 30; Teak SDK 4.0.2 and greater supports ``targetSdkVersion`` of 31.